Beautiful Gardens of Provence: Visitor Guide

 This Provencal estate was built on the Valensole plateau by Jean Baptiste de Villeneuve, Lord of Esclapon, in the early 18th century.
 It has remained a privately owned estate over the years.
 Although the gardens evolved over the centuries, the current owner, the Comte Andre de Villeneuve Esclapon, further developed and modernized them.

-The gardens are comprised of several terraces arranged around different water features.
+The gardens comprise several terraces arranged around various water features.
 There is a small orange grove as well as fruit and olive trees.
 Century-old chestnut trees line the property, and you’ll also come across a 300-year-old oak tree.
-As is typical with many manor gardens, dozens of varieties of flowers and aromatic plants that were historically used for medical and culinary purposes grow in the garden.
+As is typical of many manor gardens, dozens of varieties of flowers and aromatic plants, which were historically used for medicinal and culinary purposes, grow in the garden.

 Contact Information: